DGL-GAN: Discriminator Guided Learning for GAN Compression: Experiments

 With updated $\overline{D}$, the objective function is

 We totally experiment with two training strategies, i.e., from scratch and fine-tuning, where stage I is $15000$ kimg and stage II is $15000$ kimg.
 The results are presented in Tab. \ref{Tab: single_G_Dbar}, where DGL-GAN shows the best performance among these settings, indicating that the original objective function \eqref{original function} of vanilla GANs are also vital and training only with ${\rm Adv}(G,\overline{D})$ is not optimal.
-The adversarial interaction between the student generator $G$ and the student discriminator $D$ is essential for the final performance, also demonstrated via the comparison between ``Baseline" and DGL-GAN, shown in Tab. \ref{compress StyleGAN2 FFHQ} and Tab. \ref{Tab: compress BigGAN}.
+The adversarial interaction between the student generator $G$ and the student discriminator $D$ is essential for the final performance, thus the combination of ${\rm Adv}(G,D)$ and ${\rm Adv}(G,\overline{D})$ is essential.